 Older people can be more at risk of abuse if they:

 If you are concerned that someone you know could be suffering elder abuse there are many services that can give you information and support.
-You can start by contacting your doctor, health professional or the NSW Elder Abuse Helpline for general information and advice on what to do.
+You can start by contacting your doctor, health professional or the NSW Ageing & Disability Commission for general information and advice on what to do.

 There are many warning signs that an older person may be experiencing abuse.
 If you are worried about any of these signs, or if you have experienced them yourself, you can contact your doctor or health professional for help.
 Warning signs of possible abuse could include: